 A virtual scene of avatars looking at portraits in an art gallery.

-Foreign-language students using Immerse for supplemental speaking practice
+Foreign-language students using IMMERSE for supplemental speaking practice

 In the panel, our partners shared examples of how they had used VR successfully in an effort to convey the true value it can bring to language education.
-They provided concrete examples of how they had used Immerse with students and talked about the value it added.
+They provided concrete examples of how they had used IMMERSE with students and talked about the value it added.

-Presentation - Play and Learn: Lived Experience in iVR (Immerse)
+Presentation - Play and Learn: Lived Experience in iVR (IMMERSE)

 Our research partner from Kyung Hee University, Dr. Sangmin Michelle Lee, also presented findings from her latest study on Immerse.
-In her study, she had 25 Beginner-level English learners attend 6 45-minute English lessons in Immerse.
+In her study, she had 25 Beginner-level English learners attend 6 45-minute English lessons in IMMERSE.

-Analysis of the data revealed that students were more engaged while learning in Immerse and that they, in turn, learned better.
-Specifically, learners were engaged for 97.5% of the time they spent in Immerse and they improved their English scores from the pre to post test by 133%!
+Analysis of the data revealed that students were more engaged while learning in IMMERSE and that they, in turn, learned better.
+Specifically, learners were engaged for 97.5% of the time they spent in IMMERSE and they improved their English scores from the pre to post test by 133%!

 Two women seated a restaurant table.